trentlarson/endorser-ch/sql-for-partner/README.md

-    data TEXT -- JSON data, where format depends on linkCode pubKeyHex TEXT, -- public key, eg. used in relayed nostr event pubKeyImage TEXT, -- content that is signed pubKeySigHex TEXT, -- signature of pubKeyPayload );
+    data TEXT -- JSON data, where format depends on linkCode pubKeyHex TEXT, -- public key, eg. used in relayed nostr event pubKeyImage TEXT, -- content that is signed pubKeySigHex TEXT -- signature of pubKeyPayload
+);

 -- a profile is a user's free-form description of their interests